Visiting the permanent exhibition of the Indian Heritage Centre on a Friday evening.

 This gallery is informative.
 For Singaporeans, also a strong reminder of how the Indians have always been an integral pillar of the country.

-For me, I think what’s doubly noteworthy is that this final gallery relatively small.
-There are quite a number of interactive stations, but on the whole, there is much more to see in the other galleries.
+For me, I think what’s doubly noteworthy is that while this final gallery is relatively small, there is much more to go through compared to the other galleries, because of interactive stations.

 As weird as it might sound, I feel this decision gives the permanent exhibition a stronger cosmopolitan appeal.
-What’s on display is not just a nationalistic celebration of local Indian accomplishments and contributions, but true to the building’s name, a showcase of Indian heritage and culture.
+What’s on display is not just a nationalistic celebration of local Indian accomplishments and contributions, but true to the building’s name, an in-depth showcase of Indian heritage and culture.

 I’m sure most visitors, especially international ones from the West, will appreciate this sensibility.

 How to Get to the Indian Heritage Centre